-HR and talent management, while related, aren’t the same.
+HR and talent management are related but not the same.
 Wikipedia defines talent management as ‘the anticipation of required human capital for an organisation and the planning to meet those needs’.
 As a Zoek hirer, we’re always looking at ways to offer you added value, so here are our top five talent management tips you can benefit from in 2019 in your business.

-Before we start, it’s worth pointing out that if you’re not already using talent management in your organisation, now’s an excellent time to start.
-The niche has come on in leaps and bounds in recent years and next year looks set to be another one full of innovation that can be used to leverage more value from your workforce.
+If you’re not already using talent management in your organisation, now’s an excellent time to start.
+The niche has come on in leaps and bounds in recent years and next year looks set to be another one full of innovation.
+You’ll be able to leverage more value from your workforce.

 Artificial Intelligence (AI)